 There are also some interesting smaller details throughout this sequence.
 One, the German soldier who shoots Captain Miller is the same soldier that is spared execution after Miller’s unit captured a German machine gun position from earlier in the film.
 This soldier, dubbed “Steamboat Willy” by the Americans, is then executed by Upham, one of two survivors of the original group of protagonists.
 Upham had previously demonstrated overwhelming cowardice, but now is shown to be “brave” by executing an unarmed soldier who had just surrendered, but hey it’s ok, since he killed an “evil Nazi.”
 Steamboat Willy is shown wearing Wehrmacht Heer insignia, however, in this climatic sequence is key shot that clearly compares him, and by extension all German soldiers, to be ruthless killers deserving of death.
 Previously in the battle, just after the Tiger tank fired causing Captain Miller to lose the detonator, it started to proceed across the bridge and then the film cuts to a clever over the shoulder shot of Steamboat Willy as he first shoots a running US soldier in the back and then shoots and wounds Miller who falls hopelessly in front of the oncoming tank.
 The camera angle used for this is the same as one used in Spielberg’s previous Zionist propaganda piece Schindler’s List, of when SS Captain Amon Goeth shoots the internees at Plaszów Labor Camp from the balcony of his quarters.
 Thus, Spielberg compares these two soldiers and says, “they’re all the same.”
 The first absurdity being that it has been proven that Amon Goeth could not have fired from his quarters’ balcony as depicted due to the layout and geography of the camp.
 The second is that by the time that Steamboat Willy shoots the retreating American in the back, all of the Americans had previously been shown being killed in battle or retreating across the bridge, thus it is also a logical impossibility placed within the film’s events.
 Lies upon lies within lies and playing off of other lies, this is how Jews communicate.

 Just like in Raiders of the Lost Ark, the ending sequence to Saving Private Ryan would have been negligibly different if the main characters were taken out from it.
-The Wehrmacht would have still entered the town as they do in the film and the American army would have still showed up and the result would have been a slightly different played put battle, but with aerial superiority the US Army would have still more than likely forced the Germans into retreat as happens in the film.
+The Wehrmacht would have still entered the town as they do in the film and the American army would have still showed up and the result would have been a slightly differently played put battle, though with aerial superiority the US Army would have still more than likely forced the Wehrmacht into retreat as happens in the film.
 In Jewish films, heroes don’t exist, main characters mean next to nothing, and Yhwh dictates their fate.

 The ideas of Struggle and Kampf represent real and meaningful effort and work.
 They permeate the Aryan Worldview and from this National Socialism bloomed – a society based on work for higher ideals.

 A Jewish worldview skips the work aspect and tries to get directly to the results.
 It was from this that concepts such as usury, making money from money; and the golem, getting a mindless robot to do the required work, were created.
 When the Jewish worldview is applied to a story arc where Struggle and Kampf would normally exists, we get the absurdities previously mentioned.
 Judeo-Christianity is also another product of this as it says that its adherents “can be saved by their faith alone.”
-With this, the idea of emulating the life of Christ and actually living according to His values is done away with.
-Adherents to the faith simply believe and that’s it, very few are actually connected with the message that Christ originally passed on to people.
+With this, the idea of emulating the life of Jesus and actually living according to His values is done away with.
+Adherents to the faith simply believe and that’s it, very few are actually connected with the message that Jesus originally passed on to people.
 The same thing can be said for neo-Nazis who make no attempt to delve into the work, life and words of Hitler, rather they just believe him to be a messiah for the imperiled “White Race.”
 Ironically, this bogus messianic viewpoint makes neo-Nazis a lot like Jews and totally unlike Aryanists or the original National Socialists from Germany.
 Neo-Nazis are nothing more than golems with swastikas stickers slapped on.

 Gnostic Struggle, The Aryan Way